-"I am drawn to the things which speak to the senses; the light and atmosphere of landscapes, the impressions of a moment or a place, and the spirit of nature and of people.
-It is important to me to strive an artist to paint a variety of subjects and to paint each equally well.
-I paint often on location, or from life.
-Whether researching sporting life images, landscapes, or places from abroad, painting directly from the subject is essential to capturing the impression of what I see."
+“I am drawn to the things which speak to the senses; the light and atmosphere of landscapes, the impressions of a moment or a place, the spirit of nature and of people.
+It is important to me to strive as an artist to paint a variety of subjects and to paint each equally well.
+I often paint on location or from life.
+Whether researching sporting life images, landscapes, or places from abroad, painting directly from the subject is essential to capturing the impression of what I see.”

-Once known best for his close-up paintings of fish, avid fly fisherman, Dix Baines, paints a range of subjects in his expressive, light-infused style.
-Characterized by his bold brushwork and dramatic use of light and color, his paintings depict landscapes, villages, adobe buildings, fishing scenes and the river environment as a whole.
+An avid fly fisherman, he was once known best for his close-up paintings of fish.
+Now, Dix Baines paints a range of subjects in his expressive, light-infused style.
+Characterized by his bold brushwork and dramatic use of light and color, his paintings depict landscapes, villages, adobe buildings, fishing scenes, and the river environment as a whole.